adobe-apiplatform/example-mtls/README.md

 ## Overview

-This repository contains working examples (out of the box) using Mutual TLS (mTLS) between I/O Runtime actions and an external service
+This repository contains working examples (out of the box) using Mutual TLS (mTLS) between I/O Runtime actions and an external service using PKCS #12 (.p12/.pfx) certificates.

 ## Sections